izzy1090/Twitter-Recent-Keyword-Search/README.md

 node searchTwitter-node.js
 ```

-Utilizes node Cron to schedule tweets to run _n_ of times.
+Utilizes node Cron to schedule tweets to run _n_ number of times.
 Please refer to the documentation below for more information on how Cron works:

 https://www.npmjs.com/package/node-cron

-You can use the below URL to generate the required syntax for scheduling Cron to run your desired _n_ of times (make sure to update the 'scheduleTwitterSearch-node.js' script):
+You can also use the URL below to generate the required syntax for scheduling Cron to run your desired _n_ number of times (make sure to update the 'scheduleTwitterSearch-node.js' and save your script):

 https://crontab.guru/